Can I Get a DUI Riding a Bike?

 You could possibly be charged with reckless driving though the same defense as used in the Wells case may apply.

 There may be defenses to a DUI charge such as that the vehicle you were driving isn’t a motor vehicle.
 Other defenses include challenging the right of the police officer to stop you and the validity of any tests you took.
-At Philbrook Law Office, our DUI lawyers have extensive experience contesting DUI charges.
+At Philbrook Law, our DUI lawyers have extensive experience contesting DUI charges.
 We have a strong track record of success in having charges dismissed or having the charges reduced to less serious offenses.
 To discuss your case, please call our offices in Vancouver or Battle Ground, WA.
 You can reach us at 360-695-3309 or fill out our contact form.

 Related Articles